 The documents you will have to provide

 - Your application for a temporary work permit for a job that requires expert knowledge.
-Please ensure that the application form is sufficiently filled out and the relevant trade union here in Iceland has confirmed that your terms and conditions of employment conform to Icelandic collective agreements in section IV of the application form.
-Please also ensure that the application has been signed by you and your employer.
+Please check that the application form is completely filled out and that the relevant Icelandic trade union has confirmed the terms and conditions of employment conform to Icelandic collective agreements in section IV of the application form.
+Please ensure that the application has been signed by you and your employer.

-- A contract of employment between yourself and your employer which includes information about your job title and description and which pension fund you will be paying your obligatory contributions to.
-Your terms and conditions of employment must be similar to those of other experts in your sector.
+- A contract of employment between yourself and your employer that includes information about your job title, description, and the pension fund you will be contributing to.
+The terms and conditions of your employment must be similar to other experts in your sector.

 - A certified copy of your diploma(s) in Icelandic or English.

-- If your expert knowledge is based on lengthy work experience, you must include information and confimations from previous employers regarding your duties and length of employment at earlier workplaces. and and how long you worked at each place.
-Please note that generally you will need at least seven years of relevant work experience to match a university degree.
+- If your expert knowledge is based on extensive experience, you must include evidence on previous employment regarding your positions, duties, and employment duration.
+Please note that generally, at least seven years of relevant work experience matches a university degree.

-- Information about your employer’s attempts to hire an Icelandic, EEA, EFTA or Faroese nationals before hiring you.
-This information is to be submitted by your employer.
+- Information regarding your employer's attempts to hire an Icelandic, EEA, EFTA, or Faroese national before hiring you is to be submitted by the employer.

-- Confirmation that your employer will pay for your return travel if your contract is cut short due to reasons beyond your control or if you become disabled due to illness or accident.
-It must be specified to what country you would return in this event.
+- Confirmation that your employer will pay for your return travel to a specified country if your contract is cut short due to reasons beyond your control, or if you become disabled due to illness or accident.

 When you apply to extend your expert work permit, only items 1 and 2 must be provided.
 Temporary work permits for a job that requires specialist knowledge can be the basis for an unrestricted work permit.